Popular queries about convalescent plasma donation and clinical trials

 We are asking people who have had symptoms of coronavirus but never been tested to volunteer.
 At present we are prioritising people who have a positive test result for COVID-19.

 No, the collection of plasma is separate from our usual blood donation process.
-You will need to register using the convalescent plasma registration form.

 It may take a few weeks for us to get back to you.
 We apologise for any delays.